mattfenwick/clojarse-js/README.md

 # Token parsing #

-Goal: determine the internal structure of the number, symbol, char, string, and regex tokens
+Goal: determine the internal structure of the number, ident, char, string, and regex tokens